sebgoa/cloudstack-books/en/book.markdown

 Then, using your keys and endpoint, create a connection object.
 Note that this is a localtest and thus not secured.
-If you use a production public cloud, make sure to use SSL properly.
+If you use a CloudStackion public cloud, make sure to use SSL properly.